mercure-imaging/mercure-monaisegment/README.md

 # Installation

 ## Add module to existing mercure installation
-Follow instructions on [Mercure website](https://mercure-imaging.org) on how to add a new module.
+Follow instructions on [mercure website](https://mercure-imaging.org) on how to add a new module.
 Use the docker tag *mercureimaging/mercure-monaisegment*.

 <br>